jameszhou12138/jameszhou12138.github.io/_pages/about.md

   - /about.html
 ---

-I'm James Zhou, a master student, majaring in Computer Technology.
-My main research direction is self driving and bionic robots.
+I'm James Zhou, a master degree candidate in Computer Technology of BUPT.
+My research focuses on self driving and bionic robots.

-### Educational experience
+## Educational experience

 | Time | Degree | University | Major |
 | ---- | :----: | ---- | ---- |